vmware/vic-product/docs/user_doc/vic_overview/roles_and_personas.md

 **IV.
 Developer**

 Role assigned per project.
-In addition to the view access, a developer can also:
+In addition to the view access, for their assigned projects developers can also:
 - Provision containers
-- Push images
+- Push images into registries
 - Create and import templates

 **III.
 DevOps Administrator**